Nazanin1369/TrafficSignsClassifier/writeup_template.md

 ---
 ###Writeup / README

-####1.
-Provide a Writeup / README that includes all the rubric points and how you addressed each one.
-You can submit your writeup as markdown or pdf.
-You can use this template as a guide for writing the report.
-The submission includes the project code.

-You're reading it! and here is a link to my [project code](https://github.com/Maesla/Traffic-Sign-Classifier/blob/master/Traffic_Sign_Classifier.ipynb)
+You're reading it! and here is a link to my [project code](https://github.com/Nazanin1369/TrafficSignsClassifier/blob/master/Traffic_Sign_Classifier.ipynb)

 ###Data Set Summary & Exploration

 ####1.
 Provide a basic summary of the data set and identify where in your code the summary was done.
 In the code, the analysis should be done using python, numpy and/or pandas methods rather than hardcoding results manually.

-The code for this step is contained in the second code cell of the IPython notebook.
+The code for this step is contained in the three to five code cells of the IPython notebook.

 I use the basic python built-in method **len()** in order to get the required information.
 I have also used some numpy functionality.
 I have used **unique**, to get the number of classes and shape to get the image shape